-Highlights of the 2016/17 season feature her European debuts with the Swedish Radio Orchestra, City of Birmingham Symphony Orchestra, Royal Scottish National Orchestra, Orchestre National de Lyon, Trondheim, Kristiansand and Mälmo symphony orchestras, as well as North American debuts including the Toronto, Vancouver, and Milwaukee symphony orchestras.
-She will conduct opera projects including the world premiere of David Lang’s new opera The Loser at the Brooklyn Academy of Music (BAM), Peter Maxwell Davies’ new opera The Hogboon with the Luxembourg Philharmonic, and Verdi’s Requiem at the Zurich Opera.
+Last season, Ms. Canellakis made debuts with the Los Angeles Philharmonic at the Hollywood Bowl, City of Birmingham Symphony Orchestra, Royal Scottish National Orchestra, Orchestre National de Lyon, and symphonies of Toronto and Milwaukee.
+She conducted the world premiere of David Lang’s new opera The Loser at the Brooklyn Academy of Music (BAM), Peter Maxwell Davies’ new opera The Hogboon with the Luxembourg Philharmonic, and a fully staged production of Verdi’s Requiem at the Zurich Opera.

 In past seasons, Ms. Canellakis led a production of Mozart’s Le nozze di Figaro with the Curtis Opera Theatre at the Kimmel Center in Philadelphia, and made debuts that included the Cincinnati, Detroit, and San Diego Symphonies, Hong Kong Philharmonic, Royal Stockholm Philharmonic, Mostly Mozart Festival leading International Contemporary Ensemble (ICE), and the Festival della Valle d’Itria in Martina Franca, Italy.